ajv-validator/ajv/README.md

 isSchemaSecure(schema2); // true
 ```

-__Please note__: even following all these recommendation is not a guarantee that validation of untrusted data is absolutely safe - it can still lead to some undesirable situations.
+__Please note__: even following all these recommendation is not a guarantee that validation of untrusted data is absolutely safe - it can still lead to some undesirable results.

 ## Filtering data